-- (B) the owner has obtained an authorization under subsection 35(2) [serious harm to fish] of the Fisheries Act or Section 11 [changes in and about a stream] of the Water Sustainability Act. - (xiii) The Regional District shall require the applicant to retain a QEP, at the expense of the applicant, for the purpose of preparing an assessment report, pursuant to Section 4(2) of the RAR and the RAR Assessment Methodology Guidebook, and the assessment report must be electronically submitted to the provincial ministry responsible, via the Riparian Area Regulations Notification System, and a copy must be provided to the Regional District. - (xiv) In addition to implementing the measures in the assessment report, to ensure the integrity of the SPEA the Regional District and landowner may consider the following: - (A) gift to a nature preservation organization all or part of the SPEA; or - (B) register a restrictive covenant or conservation covenant on title securing the measures prescribed in the assessment report. - (xv) For the purpose of subdivision design, proposed lot configuration shall consider the protection the SPEA and minimize new lot lines in the SPEA.
+- (xiii) The Regional District shall require the applicant to retain a QEP, at the expense of the applicant, for the purpose of preparing an assessment report, pursuant to Section 4(2) of the RAR and the RAR Assessment Methodology Guidebook, and the assessment report must be electronically submitted to the provincial ministry responsible, via the Riparian Area Regulations Notification System, and a copy must be provided to the Regional District. - (xiv) In addition to implementing the measures in the assessment report, to ensure the integrity of the SPEA the Regional District and landowner may consider the following: - (A) gift to a nature preservation organization all or part of the SPEA; or - (B) register a restrictive covenant or conservation covenant on title securing the measures prescribed in the assessment report. - (xv) For the purpose of subdivision design, proposed lot configuration shall consider the protection of the SPEA and minimize new lot lines in the SPEA.
 The proposed lot configuration should demonstrate that enough developable land is available on each lot to establish a development envelope that includes a reasonable yard area outside of the SPEA to accommodate wastewater disposal field, driveway, accessory buildings and yard. - (xvi) Permanent fencing and/or other means of clearly delineating the SPEA boundary such as signage must be designed to follow the standard established by the Regional District and Ministry of Environment shown below.
 Signage should be installed to the satisfaction of the Regional District prior to land alteration and in the case of subdivision prior to the Regional District notifying the Approving Officer that the conditions of the development permit havebeen met.
 Fencing must be maintained in good order.

+NOTICE

+FISH HABITAT PROTECTION AREA

+Maintaining a buffer of native vegetation adjacent to streams, lakes, wetlands and ponds is critically important to the overall health, ecological function and productive capacity of aquatic ecosystems.
+The land on the other side of this fence is important habitat for fish and other aquatic and terrestrial organisms and must not be cleared or altered without prior approval from the Regional District of Nanaimo.
+Please respect this land and help preserve these ecosystems for future generations to enjoy.

-Aluminum or Dibond 12"x18" Radius corners Inline border .14" RDN logo: 2"x5.17" Ministry of Environment logo: 2.5"x2.92" Notice: Arial black type .90" Fish Habitat Protection Area: Arial black type .60" All other text: Arial bold type .27"
+Aluminum or Dibond 12"x18" Radius corners

+Inline border .14" RDN logo: 2"x5.17"

+Ministry of Environment logo: 2.5"x2.92"

+Notice: Arial black type .90"

+Fish Habitat Protection Area: Arial black type .60"

+All other text: Arial bold type .27"